KalyanPaladugu/Bootstrap-tables-cards/README.md

 Hoverable rows:
 ---------------
-Add .table-hover to enable a hover state on table rows within a <tbody>.
+Add .table-hover to enable a hover state on table rows within a tbody

 ```
   <table class="table table-hover">
         <thead>